Mock Contracts

 await hre.cofhe.mocks.deployMocks();Accessing mock contracts

-hre.cofhe.mocks exposes typed accessors for each mock contract.
+hre.cofhe.mocks exposes typed accessors for the core mock contracts.
 Each method returns a fully typed Typechain contract instance:

 import hre from 'hardhat';